 One should not forget that, additionally, fertility tourism allows patients to combine cultural comfort with their IVF cycle.
 This reason is further reinforced if they have family connections, support, or a certain degree of cultural familiarity in the destination country.

-You are recommended to hire a special travel insurance should you decide to undergo fertility treatment abroad, as normal insurances are unlikely to offer coverage if anything goes wrong.
+We recommend that you hire a special travel insurance should you decide to undergo fertility treatment abroad, as normal insurances are unlikely to offer coverage if anything goes wrong.
 There exist special travel insurances tailored for fertility tourists exclusively.

 Most sought-after treatments